 This is a web enabled system for Diary Cooperatives in Waynad Disrict.
 This is developed using PHP and MySQL.
-The Open Source Team in C-DIT(Centre for Development of Imaging Technology) has promoted Free Software in public sector through Free Software consultancies to Government Institutions, Public and Staff training programs, local language computing and content creation in Free Formats.
-The focus of OS Team in Free Software is mainly in 3 areas.
-Free Software support for C-DIT's internal needs, Public awareness campaigns and Solution development to deployment.
+The Open Source Team in C-DIT(Centre for Development of Imaging Technology) have done various efforts for promoting Free Software in public sector through Free Software consultancies to Government Institutions, Public and Staff training programs, local language computing and content creation in free formats.
+The focus of OS Team in free software is mainly in 3 areas.
+Free Software support for C-DIT's internal needs, Public awareness campaigns, and Development and deployment.